duydang2311/altv-community-csharp-starter/README.md

 This project uses [just](https://github.com/casey/just) (a command runner) for running some frequently used commands.
 I created a [justfile](https://github.com/duydang2311/altv-community-csharp-starter/blob/main/justfile) with a set of default recipes.

+*But you don't have to use it.
+Feel free to use your favourite way to run commands/scripts.*

 ### Download or update alt:V server files

 Execute `update` recipe using just: